IyashwanthI/YashwanthR_106123144_dBlats_MLOPS/readme.md

 the process involved :
 fetching the dataset
-  using the cifar-10 dataset and isolating cats and dogs from them preprocessing data for use by the models (normalization for pre trained ones obtained from the web) constructing the models weights and forward function training the models passing the models through 80 cycles with BCE (for binary classification) and SGD
+  using the cifar-10 dataset and isolating cats and dogs from them, preprocessing data for use by the models (normalization for pre trained ones obtained from the web), constructing the models weights and forward function, training the models passing the models through 80 cycles with BCE (for binary classification) and SGD,

-Resources used
+Resources used :
 https://flask.palletsprojects.com/en/stable/patterns/fileuploads/
 https://www.youtube.com/watch?v=9L9jEOwRrCg&t=320s
 https://www.learnpytorch.io/03_pytorch_computer_vision/